DanStemGenomics/danstemgenomics.github.io/dangpu.md

 ## How to use DanGPU

 ### What is DanGPU
-DanGPU is a server bought by DanStem and administered by KU-IT for computational experts needing to connect large datasets stored on KU-IT storage to compute (including GPU).
+DanGPU is a server bought by DanStem and administered by KU-IT for computational experts needing to connect large datasets stored on KU-IT storage to compute (DL580, 120 CPU cores, 4 GPUs RTX8000, RedHat).
 It is primarily based at image data analysis.

 ### KU-IT support
 For support, please create a ticket in the [sd system](http://sd.ku.dk/).